adamslab-ub/1D-Phononic-Structure-Design-with-INN/README.md

-# Supplemental: Inverse Design Framework withInvertible Neural Networks for PassiveVibration Suppression in Phononic Structures
+# Supplemental: MD-21-1246

-This supplemental contains the derivation of the Transfer Matrix Method as well as an other method which can be used to convert the transmissibility ratio to a query for the INN.
+This repository is provided as supplementary material to the article MD-21-1246, "Inverse Design Framework with Invertible Neural Networks for Passive Vibration Suppression in Phononic Structures".
+This supplemental contains the derivation of the Transfer Matrix Method, and the description of an approach that can be used to convert the transmissibility ratio to a query for the invertible neural networks (INN) and associated results.